aditharun/aditharun.github.io/posts/consistent-improvement.md

 Option B)

 You grow in spurts with periods of rapid growth and the rest of the time staying flat.
 Suppose during these spurts you get 5% better each day for a short number of days and stay flat otherwise.
-At year $t$, your value is $1.05^(365*t*\frac{Z}{100})$.
+At year $t$, your value is $1.05^{365 \cdot t \cdot \frac{Z}{100}}$.
 Z can technically be any number from 0 to 100 but since we are working in spurts, it is likely to be constrained to the lower end of that interval - somewhere between 0 and, at absolute maximum, 20.

 ```
 library(tidyverse)